Specialist support for ADHD and addiction across work, life, and recovery

 If you're tired of holding it all up at work but falling short at home, it's time to face what's really burning you out.

-I’ve worked with hundreds of business owners living with ADHD, addiction or both, and I see the same pattern again and again.
-They’re exceptional at building, creating, and pushing things forward in their business, but it nearly always comes at a cost.And that cost, unmanaged, can look like:
+I’ve worked with hundreds of people living with ADHD, addiction, or both, many of whom carry significant responsibility at work.They’re exceptional at building, creating, and pushing things forward, but it nearly always comes at a cost.And that cost, unmanaged, can look like:

 Working longer hours than anyone else, yet never feeling truly in control